facemrook/facemrook.github.io/docs/chrysalis1-tps.md

+---
+title:  "IF exaggerates Chrysalis TPS by 10x"
+description: IF claims that the last stress test of Chrysalis Phase 1, the network achieved 1000 TPS.
+In reality, this number is closer to 70-100.
+The IF knows this.
+---

 # IF exaggerates Chrysalis TPS by 10x

 TL;DR: IF claims that the last stress test of Chrysalis Phase 1, the network achieved 1000 TPS.
 In reality, this number is closer to 70-100, **and the IF knows this**.